5l1v3r1/fzsl/README.rst

 Configuration
 -------------
-All configuration of fzsl is done in a ini style which is interpreted by the python ConfigParser module.
+All configuration of fzsl is done in an ini style which is interpreted by the python ConfigParser module.
 Each section defines a new scanner with the section title used as the scanner name.
 Configuration is read from *~/.config/fzslrc* if it exists, if not fzsl will fall back to